2000 Summer Olympics opening ceremony: Arrivals and Under Southern Skies

-The Arrivals segment of the ceremony celebrated Australia's multiculturalism and its migrant culture, with a float and costumes symbolising each continent.
-First, migrants from the African continent, danced into the stadium wearing black costumes.
-They were followed by dancers in yellow symbolising the arrival of Asian migrants into Australia, led by two yellow Chinese Lion dancers.
-European migrants were introduced by the colour green, further adding to the growing party on the stadium floor.
-The music changed again and a splash of red symbolising the arrival of migrants from the Americas was introduced into the stadium.
-Finally, performers representing migrants from the various Pacific Islands, with an emphasis on New Zealand came into the stadium in vivid blue costumes.
-The five floats manoeuvred into position to represent their respective coloured rings of the Olympic flag.
-By the crescendo of the segment, four of the floats (Asia, America, Europe and the Pacific Islands) surround the African float as the performers from all the represented continents rushed out from the middle to form the Australian continent.
+The Arrivals segment of the ceremony celebrated Australia's multiculturalism and its migrant culture formed by the Australian Gold Rushes, with a float, soundtrack and costumes symbolising each continent the migrants came from, as well as the five Olympic rings that represent each continent.
+First, performers as migrants from the African continent danced into the stadium wearing black costumes with African style music playing.
+They were followed by dancers in yellow and Asian style musical elements, symbolising the arrival of Asian migrants, led by two pairs of yellow Chinese Lion dancers.
+European migrants were introduced by the colour green and an electronic style music, further adding to the growing party on the stadium field.
+The music changed again into American style music and a splash of red, both symbolising the arrival of migrants from the Americas, was introduced into the stadium.
+Finally, performers representing migrants from Oceania with an emphasis on New Zealand and New Guinea came into the stadium in vivid blue costumes and with Pacific style music.
+The five floats maneuvered into position to represent their respective coloured rings of the Olympic flag.
+By the crescendo of the segment, four of the floats (Asia, America, Europe and the Oceanian) surround the African float as the performers from all the represented continents merged into one big group and them rushed out from the middle to form the Australian continent.

 The performers stood with arms out reached towards the audience, forming the coastline of Australia and thus symbolising Australia's welcoming arms to people from all over the world.
 Then many children dressed in the Olympic colours flooded into the arena and formed a solid shape of Australia, as the performers from the sequence before left the performance floor.
 Webster then performed the song Under Southern Skies with five people representing each continent standing with her, as the children formed a large representation of the Southern Cross constellation with their lanterns.